-Kanye West’s tweet announcing that he had $53 million in personal debt caused a major stir.
-Freakouts over how Yeezus ended up with so much debt aside, is this really such a bad thing?
+Kanye West’s tweet announcing his $53 million in personal debt caused a major stir.
+Setting aside our freakouts over how Yeezus ended up with so much debt: Is this really such a bad thing?

 I write this to you my brothers while still 53 million dollars in personal debt… Please pray we overcome… This is my true heart…

 — KANYE WEST (@kanyewest) February 14, 2016

 Kanye’s debt is the result of investments he made in his businesses (particularly his fashion lines), rather than reckless extravagance in his personal life.
 Kanye reportedly invested $40 million of his own money in his Yeezy sneakers alone, despite Nike backing their development.